SethuBS/sort-the-Food-Items/README.md

-# Sort the Food Items
+# Sort The Food Items

 Complete the implementation of the sortItems() method in the Java program below so that the strings are sorted in alphabetical order when inReverse = false (i.e. ascending order).